garden-io/garden/docs/tutorials/migrating-to-bonsai.md

 ## Mixed use of Garden Acorn (0.12) and Bonsai (0.13)

-For backwards compatibility, garden Bonsai will default to `apiVersion: garden.io/v0`.
-We recommend to set the value to `garden.io/v1` for new projects.
+For backwards compatibility, garden Bonsai will default to `apiVersion: garden.io/v0` in your project configuration  (`kind: Project`).

-This enables Teams to gradually move to Bonsai, one team member at a time: With `apiVersion: garden.io/v0` team members can already choose to use Bonsai, or continue using Acorn (`0.12`).
+Using `apiVersion: garden.io/v0` enables teams to gradually move to Bonsai, one team member at a time, because members can already choose to use Bonsai, while still being able to use Acorn (`0.12`) when necessary.

-As soon as your project is using Actions, `apiVersion: garden.io/v1` becomes mandatory in the project configuration (`kind: Project`).
+As soon as your project is using [Actions](../using-garden/actions.md), `apiVersion: garden.io/v1` becomes mandatory in the project configuration..
 From that point on, team members can no longer use Acorn (`0.12`) as it does not recognize `apiVersion: garden.io/v1`.
 Therefore team members are forced to update to Bonsai (`0.13`).

 When using Garden Cloud, features like triggered workflows or 1-Click Preview Environments, Garden Cloud will use Bonsai (`0.13`) with `apiVersion: garden.io/v1` or Acorn (`0.12`) with `apiVersion: garden.io/v0`.
 See also the [Garden Cloud workflows documentation](https://cloud.docs.garden.io/features/workflows).